radiosketch/gptmc/README.md

 # PoC: GPT in Minecraft
-This project is designed to be a **proof of concept** for incorporating GPT-3 into a Minecraft Mod.
-In this example, I plan to use GPT-J as an open source alternative with the benefits (and drawbacks) of increased performance.
+My goal with this project is to demonstrate the feasibility of incorporating GPT-3, or a GPT-Alternative into a Minecraft Mod.
+In this example, I plan to use GPT-J as an open source alternative with improved performance.

 # Philosophy of Design, by rad1osketxh
 I'm not sure how else to start planning what I want, so this section is dedicated to